Island Peak Climbing

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will give you information about further programs.

-We take an early flight from Kathmandu to Lukla (2886m/9,437 ft), upon arrival at Lukla, we will lunch at the hotel and then start our trek further to Phakding (2640 m).
-The journey goes further with a gentle climb up the mountainside on the left bank of the Dudh Koshi.
-Nupla (5885m) is just next to you on the opposite bank.
-Passing several Sherpa villages such as Ghat, Phakding, Tok Tok and finally we reach at Bengkar village.
+Take an early flight from Kathmandu to Lukla (2,860m/9,381 feet), seat at north side to get better view.
+Upon arrival at Lukla bazaar, meet our entire crew, have breakfast, and go.
+As you Lukla to Phakding hikes (2640 m), the trail is one of the easiest parts as the landscapes go simply up in ascending order.
+The travel goes further with a gentle climb up the mountainside on the left shore of the Dudh Koshi.
+A little summit, Nupla is just next to you on the opposite bank of the River.
+Passing several Sherpa villages, we reach Bengkar village.

-The trail ascends through the Koshi river bank into the mountain, through a forest to Chumoa.
-We continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo.
-We then come to Sagarmatha National Park office where a park entrance fee is to pay.
-We follow a short walk along the riverbed of this valley where the major river meets each other.
-Crossing over the Hillary bridge, trek begins steep ascent to Namche Bazar.
-On the way, we would have excellent views of Everest (8848m) and Lhotse (8516m.).
-Surrounded on three sides by mountain ranges, Namche Bazar (3440m) is a central hub of the area for food, trekking gears and other necessary goods.
+The trail ascends through the Koshi riverbank into the mountain, through a forest to Chumoa.
+We continue along the trail with many ups and downs; cross a stream, and pass by the tiny Monjo hamlet.
+We walk the Sagarmatha National Park check post office where everyone should pay park entrance fees.
+We follow a short walk along the river banks of this valley where the major river puts together each other.
+Crossing over the Hillary bridge, you will have the first excellent view of Mount Everest (8848m) and Lhotse (8516m.).
+Namche Bazaar is a midpoint for selling trekking gears, foods, and other necessary commodities.

 We start with a steep one-hour climb to the Sengboche airstrip (3790m), from where we will slowly ascent towards Khunde passing numerous chorten (stone Buddhist monuments) and hill station.
 We go to a hill station to have an excellent view of Mt.
-Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde and much other snow-capped mountains within 360 deg angle.
-Then we walk further to Khumjung village which is the largest village in Khumbu, at the foothill of the sacred peak Khumbila.
-We can also visit Khhumjung monastery.
-It is a small settlement of Sherpa community.
+Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde, and several other sn mountains within 360 deg angle.
+We walk further to Khumjung village which is the largest village in Khumbu, at the foothill of the sacred peak Khumbila.
+Visit Khumjung monastery and Kunde hospital if you have a couple of hours time to look after the Sherpa community.

-Having breakfast trek heading towards Tengboche Monastery.
-The trail goes ahead leaving a steep cliff that drops down to the Dudh Kosi.
-During the journey, we would have a panoramic view of the Himalayas such as Ama Dablam (6812m), Everest, Lhotse, Nuptse (7855m) and Tawoche (6501m).
-We would visit Trashinga, Phunki Tenga and reach Tengboche.
-Tyangboche offers a good view of sun rise and sun set at Everest and Ama Dablam.
+The trail goes ahead leaving a steep cliff that drop down to the Dudh Kosi river.
+Get an amazing panorama such as Ama Dablam (6812m), Everest, Lhotse, Nuptse (7855m) and Tawoche (6501m) on your walkking.
+We walk to Tengboche hill passing Trashinga, Phunki Tenga and colorful Rohodondrons forest.
+Monestery Tengboche (Om Mane Padme Hun) offers a good view of sun rise and sun set at Mount Everest and Ama Dablam skyline.

-We trek leaving Tengboche at the backdrop, we descend through a rhododendron forest and enter Deboche village.
-Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
-Stay overnight in lodge.
+We trek leaving Tengboche at the backdrop, we go down passing with rhododendron forest and enter Deboche village.
+Cross Imja river suspension bridge, head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.

 It is our turn to head towards Lobuche from Dingboche which is situated at a distance of five and half hours normal walk.
-The onward trail is gentle up to Pheriche village.
-Along the trail, we would be privileged to have panoramic views of the Mt.Tawache, Ama Dablam, Pokalde (5741m), Kongma-Tse (5820m) and the great wall of Nuptse.
-We would have lunch at Dugla (4595m) and trek to Lobuche.
+The onward trail is gentle up to Pheriche.
+You have almost the best trail to watch Mt.Tawache, Ama Dablam, Pokalde, Kongma-Tse.. etc.

 Today is acclimatization day.
-However, if you are willing to hike than Chhukung Ri will be an idle place.
-Chhukung Ri is a peak located directly above the Chhukung village.
+However, planning the best hike?
+Chhukung Ri is an idle place.
+Chhukung Ri is a peak located directly above the Chhukung lodge.
 The climb to Chhukung Ri involves some easy scrambling near the summit.
 As you are on the summit, you will have a fantastic view of Ama Dablam and Amphu Labsa peaks.
-We descend back to Chhukung to spend overnight.

-We arrange and recheck all climbing gears in Chhukung than we head towards Island Peak Base Camp which is on a fairly steep trail.
-During your walking today, you can walk over the Lhotse glacier and also connect the trail coming from Amphulapcha pass.
-The route to Amphu Lapcha located to the southeast.
-As you are in Island peak base camp guide will instruct about basic information about climbing for tomorrow early morning.
-Stay overnight there.
+We arrange and recheck all climbing gears in Chhukung before heading to island peak trekking.
+Hike to Island Peak Base Camp which is on a fairly steep trail after chhukung.
+Walk over the Lhotse glacier and also link to Amphulapcha pass mountain trail.
+The Amphu Lapcha pass trek route located to the southeast.
+As you are in Island peak base camp guide will instruct about basic climbing information for tomorrow early morning.
+Stay overnight in Tent Camp.

 A tough day that we need to wake up very early morning.
 You can have breakfast at around 1:30 and begin to climb.
-Have in mind that t we need to get summit before noon because in the afternoon its strong windy.
+Have in mind that we need to get summit before noon because in the afternoon it’s strong windy.
 The trail moves up beyond the base camp for several hundred meters before striking off the steep hillside.
 As you are climbing higher the landscape’s slope narrower.
-Then route follows a ridgeline, which leads us to an exhilarating and exposed traverse onto the snout of the summit glacier.
+The Trek route follows a ridgeline, that leads to an exhilarating and exposed traverse onto the nose of the summit glacier.

-We board our early flight from Lukla to Kathmandu.
-Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
+We board our early flight from Lukla to Kathmandu airport.
+Upon arrival at kathmandu tribhuvan international airport, we arrange a return transfer back to your hotel.
 In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.